Langkawi, the Spontaneous Trip

 After the overwhelming moment in the Kilim rock formation, we stopped on the beach and played with our thoughts while my feet enjoy the rough touches of the sand.
 Some folks did bathe but we opt not to maybe save our OOTD?

-Our boat was touring us in a mangrove area which I was really enjoying - thick bushes of tall mangroves trees covering the banks of the river forming a water highway.
-There were some other tourist boat passing and I can't help myself to waive at them like a child waving to an airplane passing over our village.
+After we had our lunch, I did not expect an emotional encounter with the eagles of Langkawi.
+Our boat was touring us in a mangrove area which I was really enjoying – thick bushes of tall mangroves trees covering the banks of the river forming a water highway.
+There were some other tourist boat passing and I can’t help myself to waive at them like a child waving to an airplane passing over our village.

 Our guide then intentionally stopped us and he positioned himself in front of the boat ready to do his spiels.
 Just before he opened his mouth, he directed us to the eagles flying freely in the blue sky.
-Our guide did not speak for a while and let us savor the moment with the eagles.
+Our guide did not speak for a while and let us savour the moment with the eagles.

 Although the brochure tells us that eagle watching is part of the tour, I wasn't prepared for what I saw!
 There's just too many of them!
 It was a beautiful sight that brings joy and smiles to me.